Category Archives: LGBTQ+ Drama

 Through the opening scenes, featuring Oscar as an eight-year-old child, we learn that his mother has left the family to begin a new life and that Oscar witnessed the vicious beating of a gay teen, leaving him terrified of his developing feelings towards the same sex.

-Oscar has issues with both of his parents- his mother’s abandonment, and his father’s temper and homophobia.
+Oscar has issues with both of his parents- his mother’s abandonment and his father’s temper and homophobia.
 He frequently escapes into a private treehouse he and his father have built and daydreams of happier childhood times with his father.

 Oscar’s best friend is Gemma, who his father mistakenly assumes is his girlfriend.
 When Oscar meets a suave co-worker, Wilder, he immediately becomes obsessed with him.

-Director, Dunn, creates a talking pet hamster for Oscar, voiced by actress Isabella Rossellini, a wonderful, creative add-on to the film.
+Director Dunn creates a talking pet hamster for Oscar, voiced by actress Isabella Rossellini, a fantastic, creative add-on to the film.
 Buffy is a source of advice and wisdom throughout Oscar’s constant trials and tribulations and has been with him through the years.

 In a clever revelation that goes over his head, Buffy reveals to Oscar that she, in reality, has been replaced several times by other hamsters over the years.

 Closet Monster has its positives and negatives.
-Certainly, for teenagers or any age group struggling with sexuality issues or for children of divorce, the film hits it out of the park and serves as a relatable film.
+Certainly, it is relatable and hits it out of the park for teenagers or any age group struggling with sexuality issues or for children of divorce.

 Dunn successfully makes Oscar an empathetic character with wit, charm, and just the perfect amount of vulnerability.
 In many ways, Oscar is mature beyond his years.

 Oscar is, for the most part, a careful character.
-He is surrounded by a world of chaos and disorder and uses escapism (his fantasies and secluded treehouse) to get through life.
+A world of chaos and disorder surrounds him, and he uses escapism (his fantasies and secluded treehouse) to get through life.

 Oscar is a strong and well-written character.

 Also, a hit is Oscar’s love interest, the sexy Wilder.
-More of a bad boy, and assumed to be straight, Wilder, while rebellious, also becomes a sweet and trusted friend to Oscar.
+Wilder, who is more of a bad boy and assumed to be straight, is rebellious and also becomes a sweet and trusted friend to Oscar.

 When he realizes Oscar’s sexual preference and that he is the object of Oscar’s affection, he does not freak out or dismiss Oscar.
-Rather, the young men become even closer.
-In a tender scene, Wilder offers to be Oscar’s first kiss and he can experience the monumental moment especially.
+Instead, the young men become even closer.
+In a tender scene, Wilder offers to be Oscar’s first kiss, and he can experience the monumental moment especially.

-Still, the film would have been wise to develop Oscar’s parents better.
-At first, the father (Peter Madly), appears to be a decent man, dumped by his wife, and forced to raise his son alone.
+Still, the film would have been wise in better developing Oscar’s parents.
+At first, the father (Peter Madly) appears to be a decent man who was dumped by his wife and forced to raise his son alone.

-Conversely, the mother (Brin), is written as abandoning her child to selfishly start a new life with a new family (Oscar even spits in her face!).
+Conversely, the mother (Brin) is written as abandoning her child to selfishly start a new life with a new family (Oscar even spits in her face!).
 Somewhere along the line, Peter becomes a reckless homophobic with severe anger issues, and Brin is painted as the sympathetic one who is suddenly there for Oscar.

 The characters should have been better developed.
-I found their motives unclear and perplexing.
+Their motives were unclear and perplexing.
 Why did they split in the first place?

-Dunn is great at making Closet Monster an atypical film.
-He does not pepper the story with predictability or tried and true same-sex romance story points, which is a brave choice.
+Dunn is excellent at making Closet Monster an atypical film.
+He does not pepper the story with predictability or tried-and-valid same-sex romance points, which is a brave choice.

 He fills the film with non-cliche moments.